 Finding good food at the airport is always an exercise in frustration.
 Far too many things look like they should be delicious, yet they end up being dry, stale, or simply gross.
-Thankfully, there is some airport food that does taste good too.
+Thankfully, there is some airport food that tastes good too.
 Some of it is even healthy.

 To find it though, you’re going to need to be cautious.
 After all, there are plenty of poor choices at the airport too.
 Some of them risk making you sick during your flight, which is almost the worst possible outcome.